folkertvanheusden/multitail/readme.txt

 Q & A
 -----
 Q: the program fails then resizing the terminal-window
-A: solution: upgrade ncurses to version 5.3 (or more recent)
+A: solution: upgrade ncursesw to version 5.3 (or more recent)

 Q: when I use the -l option on some program, I get nothing in the window
 A: now that is strange! please tell me what program you're trying to interface to MultiTail.